GSA/inventory-app/README.md

 Is a [Docker](https://www.docker.com/)-based [CKAN](http://ckan.org) development environment for [inventory.data.gov](https://inventory.data.gov).

 _Note: this is currently a work in progress.
-We're mainly using this to manage the `requirements-freeze.txt` for production dependencies.
-Very little works beyond that._
+We're mainly using this to manage the `requirements-freeze.txt` for production dependencies._

 ## Development